camunda/camunda-docs/docs/apis-tools/frontend-development/01-task-applications/02-user-task-lifecycle.md

 #### `PATCH /user-tasks/:taskKey/update`

-Use the `update` endpoint to change candidate users, groups, the due date, or the follow-up date, by defining the `changeSet`.
+Use the `update` endpoint to change candidate users, groups, the due date, or the follow-up date by defining the `changeSet`.
 You can also send it with an empty `changeSet` and just pass an `action`.
-Use it to send `start`, `pause` and `resume` actions.
-In addition, you can send anything of interest or relevant for the audit log such as `escalate`, `requestFurtherInformation`, `uploadDocument`, or `openExternalApp`.
+Use it to send `start`, `pause`, and `resume` actions.
+Additionally, you can send anything of interest or relevant for the audit log such as `escalate`, `requestFurtherInformation`, `uploadDocument`, or `openExternalApp`.

 An example request payload could look like this: